How To Get From Hoi An to Quy Nhon (and Vice Versa)

 A quiet coastal fishing village, completely transformed by artists, who have worked their magic on the sides of 100 actual residential homes.
-The village has been brought to life by the paintings.
-The entire town is now a breathtaking walk-through gallery just waiting to be explored.
+In other words, the village has been brought to life by the paintings.
+So the entire town is now a breathtaking walk-through gallery just waiting to be explored.

-The murals that adorn it capture the life and soul of the village, from young children playing, to fishermen in the ocean.
-You can even see some of the residents standing in front of their own portraits!
-Mixed in are a good number of fantasy pieces offering great backdrops for photos.
+Similarly, the murals that adorn it capture the life and soul of the village, from young children playing, to fishermen in the ocean.
+Above all you can see some of the residents standing in front of their own portraits!
+In addition, mixed in are a good number of fantasy pieces offering great backdrops for photos.
 Hidden’s written a full article on this idyllic village – read it here.

 Dang Thuy Tram Memorial

 Halfway between Quan Ngai and Quy Nhon you pass the Dang Thuy Tram Polyclinic.
 This medical clinic was turned in to a memorial to the female doctor and war diarist Dang Thuy Tram.
 Her diary reflects the aspiration, youthfulness, and ideology of the young Vietnamese generation during the war.

 The clinic itself is a beautiful two storey building enclosed on both sides by a goldfish pond.
 In the garden, a stone statue of Thuy Tram shows her stepping out of the background stone with one foot, her medical bag slung over her shoulder.
 In addition, all around the outside are benches bearing the names of people or groups who have donated them in her memory.